MichaelKasper1/Phi174X_Genome_Assembly/README.md

 # Phix174_Genome_Assembly

+I am currently working locally on this project.
+I have uploaded a simple genome assembler but will be adding to it soon.

 At Washington University school of medicine, I was working on a project using data from Illumina DNA sequencers.
 Since read allignment is quite complicated, we chose to use external softwares to allign our reads.
 We used Bowtie.
 I became interested in how genome alignment worked and found a data structures and algorithms course on coursera whose capstone was a genome assembly project!

 The aim project is to recreate the genome of a specific E Coli outbreak from Germany.
 My goals from the project were to implement knowledge of algorithms and to continue building my understanding of working with large genetic datasets.
 I follow the guidelines for the project from the course.